 Progressive vegetation and soil clearing would be undertaken ahead of the advancing open cut mining operation.
-Specific vegetation clearance procedures are described in Section 6 of the Draft EIS.
+Specific vegetation clearance procedures are described in Section 6.

 Vegetation clearing required for construction activities would involve clearance for the infrastructure corridor (mine access road, raw water supply pipeline and ETL) and the MIA.

-Soil stripping would be undertaken progressively and stockpiling procedures would aim to minimise soil degradation prior to its use for progressive rehabilitation.
+Soil stripping would be undertaken progressively and stockpilling procedures would aim to minimise soil degradation prior to its use for progressive rehabilitation.